Our twelve-week apartment face lift is finished.

 Both the old mauve tile counters and butcher block on the island were replaced with honed Castle White Canadian marble sealed with an amazing product — Akemi Nano sealer — recommended by marble restorer Michael Boris at Tripointpro.com, who also sells Akemi products.
 Liquid literally beads up on the marble counter and the sealer is breeze to apply.

 The base cabinets and island painted with Farrow & Ball Dauphin, which blends well with stainless steel and I’m so happy to never again see the old butcher block counter that was a dirt and grease magnet — outside the basement of our house where it now serves as a work bench.
-Old in my kitchen is new in the basement.
+Old in my new kitchen is new for me down in the basement.

 Are you happy with the Bertazzoni?
 I read that the oven is uneven, bakes poorly and that it overheats the kitchen.
 I have a small NYC apt.
 Also, happy with the Liebherr?